 The type of relational reasoning that is owned by a person can be known from the most dominant ability in the four types of relational reasoning [1].
 Someone who has a tendency to see an analogy relationship, then the form of relational reasoning is in the form of analogy reasoning.
 Someone who has a tendency to see a difference, then the type of relational reasoning is anomaly.
 The same method can be used to identify antinomy and antithesis reasoning.
-The type of relational reasoning that a person has can be known through relational reasoning tests.
-The type of one's relational reasoning can be found in the most dominant answer answered correctly.
+The type of relational reasoning that a person has can be known through relational reasoning can be found in the most dominant answer answered correctly.
 Relational reasoning is an important aspect in human life.